09 Aug Contact Lens Fitting

-If the stars are aligned, then we hand you your new contact lens prescription, which is valued for ONE year.
+If the contacts fit well, we will give you a contact lens prescription which is valid for ONE year.
 Your fitting includes a pair of contact lenses for you to test/wear.
-You will need to then purchase a years supply of contact lenses with the prescription we give you.
-Although the prescription can be taken most anywhere, we believe that Costco gives you the best value (…on everything, really!).
+You will need to then purchase a year’s supply of contact lenses with the prescription we give you.
+Although the prescription can be taken almost anywhere, we believe that Costco gives you the best value (…on everything, really!).

-Yes, this prescription is DIFFERENT than your eyeglass prescription.
+Yes, this prescription is DIFFERENT from your eyeglass prescription.
 Call and ask us why!

 Extended Wear Lenses